jordan-castro/easyjs/easyjsr/README.md

 # easyjsr
 Default runtime for easyjs.
-Built on top of rquickjs[https://crates.io/crates/rquickjs/0.9.0]
+Rust wrapper of [ejr](https://github.com/jordan-castro/ejr).

 ## usage
 To use with `easyjs` you can set the runtime to `easyjsr`.
+It is also the default runtime.

 ```bash
 easyjs repl --runtime easyjsr